demontanaro/libcurl34/README.md

 That's it.

+(If you have a programs with the libcurl4 dependency, when you uninstall these all the programas that depends of it they will be uninstalled too.
+Reinstall them.)

-If you need more libraries for dev or other packages, can you download form here and install in same way.
+If you need more libraries for dev or other packages, can you download from here and install in same way.

 ## Build options in configure